 How to Apply for a UK Fiancé Visa

-Apply online at gov.uk, pay the £1,846 visa fee plus Immigration Health Surcharge, book a biometrics appointment at a visa application centre (VAC) in your country, submit your documents, and wait for a decision (typically 3-6 weeks).
-You must apply from outside the UK—you cannot switch to a fiancé visa from within the UK.
+Apply online at gov.uk, pay the £2,064 visa fee (no IHS required at this stage), book a biometrics appointment at a visa application centre (VAC) in your country, submit your documents, and wait for a decision (typically 3-6 weeks).
+You must apply from outside the UK — you cannot switch to a fiancé visa from within the UK.

 The UK fiancé visa application process involves completing the online visa application form and attending an appointment to provide your biometrics (fingerprints and photograph).
 Follow these steps: